 Ari Lax: Fiction.
 It is debatable whether Mystic Sanctuary is fun in Modern, but it will be less of an issue once you have to play lands that aren’t Snow-Covered Island to cast your spells.

 But in Pauper Mystic Sanctuary isn’t that bad.
 You can’t instant-speed it out via Misty Rainforest, and the format was already focused on setting up for key interactive battles against threats.
 Holding action into a recursive Deprive isn’t that big a difference from playing around Pyroblasts or whatever.

 I wouldn’t miss Sanctuary if it went and the card is generally miserable when it works, but it probably isn’t necessary to boot out.

-Emma Handy: Fact.
+Carmen Handy: Fact.
 If we still aren’t ready to swallow the “un-make fetchlands from Magic entirely” pill, banning Mystic Sanctuary is absolutely necessary.
 That being said, the fetchland qualifier is only for the “multiple formats” verbiage in the question.
 Mystic Sanctuary lends itself to incredibly repetitive gameplay at a very low cost.
 With WotC leaning so much into proactivity the last couple of years, I’m genuinely shocked that Mystic Sanctuary saw print in its current iteration.